Tornadoes of 1976: June 29

 An F4 tornado struck Alta, Illinois.
 There were no casualties from this or any other tornado that day.

 July

 84 tornadoes were reported in the U.S. in July.
+An F3 tornado struck within the Lake Martin area on Independence Day in Alabama.

 August

 38 tornadoes were reported in the U.S. in August.

 September

 35 tornadoes were reported in the U.S. in September.

 October

 11 tornadoes were reported in the U.S. in October.

 November

-No tornadoes were reported in the U.S. in November, being a record low.

 November 13 (Australia)

 An estimated F3 tornado killed 2 people in Victoria, Australia.

 December

 1 tornado was reported in the U.S. in December.